LispEngineer/symbolics-console-kbdm/README.md

 # TODO

+* Add a UART non-biphase out from the biphase encoder?
+  (So that a regular UART decoder can see the biphase data.)
+  This may be harder than it seems simply because the encoder can decide to change the output bit half way through it (and does take advantage of that).
 * Add a FIFO tied to the biphase encoder
   * This can be relatively small as it will be fed from two upstream FIFOs
   * This will be a single-byte FIFO